-- Application requests must be received a minimum of twelve months prior to the requested elective start date.
+- Application requests must be received a minimum of 12 months prior to the requested elective start date.
 Spaces are filled quickly and well in advance.
-If you are accepted for an elective, you can come to KUMC on a B-1 or F-1 visa.
-KUMC will issue an I-20 document; however, the student is responsible for submitting Form I-901 and paying the SEVIS fee.
+If you are accepted for an elective, you can come to KU Medical Center on a B-1 or ESTA (if applicable) visa.

 - Each clinical elective module is four weeks.
 Students are required to stay for the complete module.
 When a student has been accepted into a clinical elective, that elective may not be changed.
 Registration into an elective implies that the student will be available for the entire module or rotation.
 Changes to a rotation may leave a department short-staffed.

 - International students are limited to no more than two modules.
 This policy is strictly adhered to by our School of Medicine.
 Pay close attention to module start and end dates as all electives begin on a Monday.
 Be sure to indicate the first choice, as well as five alternative elective choices on your application.

 - You must have completed the following clinical training requirements:

 o Surgery (8weeks)

 - Students must be available to arrive the Thursday prior to the module start date to allow sufficient time to register, contact the elective department, view the campus, and get settled into the living quarters.

 - Students must depart Kansas City on the last Saturday morning of the module in order to vacate the International Accommodations for new incoming students.